The Dodd Center for Human Rights

 Events at The Dodd Center

-Human Rights Summit
+Sport & Human Rights

+The Human Rights Summit at The Dodd Center for Human Rights examines the key human rights challenges of our time and generate new ideas to promote social justice and human dignity globally.
 Through a mix of high-profile lectures, practical workshops, and roundtable discussions, the Human Rights Summit will serve as a critical venue for sharing insights, building relationships, and inspiring action.

 In the News